 The oven itself won’t necessarily catch on fire as long as there’s nothing in the oven TO be ignited and as long as the door to the oven is properly closed.

-If a pan of food, or grease or crumbs of food are left in the oven then yes – a fire could be the end result.
+If a pan of food or even just some food scraps, or grease are left in the oven then yes – a fire could be the end result.

 As I said above, if the oven door does not close properly or is left open, the heat from the oven can melt the oven knobs or anything else in it’s vicinity and could possibly cause a fire.

 How Long Can You Leave An Electric Stove On?

 Electric stoves can be (although honestly I don’t recommend it) left on for 12 hours.
 Stoves made in 1995 or later automatically turn off after 12 hours.

 That’s a very long time in my opinion.
 Can leaving an electric stove on for 12 hours cause a fire that could potentially destroy your home and cause fatalities?